Code-Institute-Submissions/cumbrian-kayaking/README3.md

  **To meet this goal
   users are invited to opt-in using:**

- Hero CTA -button Button links to a name &  email address request - in return the user receives a brochure with holiday details
+ 1. **Hero CTA -button** Button links to a name &  email address request - in return the user receives a brochure with holiday details

-b)   **Contact us form** -  for users not  yet ready for all the holiday details  but who have a question about the holidays
+ 2. **Contact us form** -  for users not  yet ready for all the holiday details  but who have a question about the holidays

-c)  **Footer CTA button**- a second opportunity to get  the brochure is located  in the footer
+ 3. **Footer CTA button**- a second opportunity to get  the brochure is located  in the footer

 d) ** **Company phone number & email address****  are in the navbar and in the footer giving  other contact options.